-13. Persistent Absence (PA)
+18.0 Persistent Absence (PA)

-There are various groups of pupils who may be vulnerable to high absence and Persistent Absenteeism, such as:

-- Children in need

-- LAC

-- Young carers

-- Pupils who are eligible for FSM

-- Pupils with EAL

-- Pupils with SEND

-- Pupils who have faced bullying and/or discrimination

-The school will use a number of methods to help support pupils at risk of PA to attend school.
-These include:

-- Offering catch-up support to build confidence and bridge gaps. - Meeting with pupils to discuss patterns of absence, barriers to attendance, and any other problems they may be having.

-- Establishing plans to remove barriers and provide additional support. - Leading weekly check-ins to review progress and the impact of support. - Making regular contact with families to discuss progress. - Assessing whether an EHC plan may be appropriate. - Considering what support for re-engagement might be needed, including for vulnerable groups.

-The school will focus particularly on pupils who have high rates of absence and will work with the LA and other partners to engage all relevant services needed to identify and address the wider barriers to attendance these pupils are facing.

-Where a pupil at risk of PA is also at increased risk of harm, the school will work in conjunction with all relevant authorities, e.g. social services, to support the pupil in line with the school's duty of care.
-The school will also bear in mind that the continuation of severe PA following intervention may, in itself, constitute neglect, and will escalate any concerns in this regard in line with the Safeguarding Policy.
+- 18.1 There are various groups of pupils who may be vulnerable to high absence and Persistent Absenteeism, such as: - Children in need - LAC - Young carers - Pupils who are eligible for FSM - Pupils with EAL - Pupils with SEND - Pupils who have faced bullying and/or discrimination - 18.2 The school will use a number of methods to help support pupils at risk of PA to attend school.
+These include: - Offering catch-up support to build confidence and bridge gaps. - Meeting with pupils to discuss patterns of absence, barriers to attendance, and any other problems they may be having. - Establishing plans to remove barriers and provide additional support. - Leading weekly check-ins to review progress and the impact of support. - Making regular contact with families to discuss progress. - Assessing whether an EHC plan may be appropriate. - Considering what support for re-engagement might be needed, including for vulnerable groups. - 18.3 The school will focus particularly on pupils who have high rates of absence and will work with the LA and other partners to engage all relevant services needed to identify and address the wider barriers to attendance these pupils are facing. - 18.4 Where a pupil at risk of PA is also at increased risk of harm, the school will work in conjunction with all relevant authorities, e.g. social services, to support the pupil in line with the school's duty of care.
+The school will also bear in mind that the continuation of severe PA following intervention may constitute neglect and will escalate any concerns in this regard in line with the Safeguarding Policy.

-14. Legal intervention
+19.0 Legal intervention

-The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect after a 6 week period, the Attendance Lead will consider:

-- Holding a formal meeting with parents and the school's point of contact in the School Attendance Support Team. - Working with the LA to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns.

-Where the above measures are not effective, the headteacher will issue a fixed penalty notice in line with the LA's code of conduct.

-Where attendance still does not improve following a fixed penalty notice, the school will work with the LA to take forward attendance prosecution as a last resort.
+- 19.1 The school will allow sufficient time for attendance interventions and engagement strategies to improve pupils' attendance; however, where engagement strategies to improve attendance have not had the desired effect after a 6 week period, the Attendance Lead will consider: - Holding a formal meeting with parents and the school's point of contact in the Education Inclusion Service. - Working with the LA to put an attendance contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns. - 19.2 Holding a formal meeting with parents and the school's point of contact in the Education Inclusion Service. - 19.3 Working with the LA to put an attendance contract or an education supervision order in place. - 19.4 Engaging children's social care where there are safeguarding concerns. - 19.5 Where attendance still does not improve, the school will work with the LA to take forward legal intervention.
+This course of action is always a last resort.

-15. Monitoring and analysing absence
+20.0 Monitoring and analysing absence

-The Attendance Lead responsible for attendance will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.
+- 20.1 The Attendance Lead responsible for attendance will monitor and analyse attendance data regularly to ensure that intervention is delivered quickly to address habitual absence at the first signs.

-The school will collect data regarding punctuality, truancy, and authorised and unauthorised absence, for:
+- 20.2 The school will collect data regarding punctuality, truancy, and authorised and unauthorised absence, for:

-- The school cohort as a whole. - Individual year groups.
+- The school cohort as a whole.

+- Individual year groups.

-- Individual pupils. - Demographic groups, e.g. pupils from different ethnic groups or economic backgrounds. - Other groups of pupils, e.g. pupils with SEND, LAC, and pupils eligible for FSM. - Pupils at risk of PA.
+- Individual pupils.

+- Demographic groups, e.g. pupils from different ethnic groups or economic backgrounds.

+- Other groups of pupils, e.g. pupils with SEND, LAC, and pupils eligible for FSM.

+- Pupils at risk of PA.

-The Attendance Lead responsible for attendance will review the schools data weekly to check for emerging issues.
+- 20.3 The Attendance Lead responsible for attendance will review the school's data weekly to check for emerging issues.
 On a half termly basis the Attendance Lead will undertake a thorough analysis of the above data to identify patterns and trends.
 This will include identifying, for each group:

 - Patterns in uses of certain codes.

 - Particular days of poor attendance.

 - Historic trends of attendance and absence.

-- Barriers to attendance.